survivejs/react-book/manuscript/09_linting_in_webpack.md

 ## Conclusion

 In this chapter you learned how to lint your code using Webpack in various ways.
-It is one of those techniques that yields benefits over longer term as you get to fix possible problems before they become actual issues.
+It is one of those techniques that yields benefits over longer term.
+You can fix possible problems before they become actual issues.